Patient Rights and Privacy

 Right to Inspect and Copy

+You have the right to request to inspect and copy, or to receive a summary of, certain health information maintained by us that we use to make decisions about you.
 We may deny your request to inspect and copy in certain very limited circumstances.
-If you are denied access to health information, in certain circumstances, you may request that the denial be reviewed.
-We will comply with the outcome of the review.
+If you are denied access to health information, then in certain circumstances, you may request that the denial be reviewed.

 Right to Amend

-Right to an Accounting of Disclosures
+Right to Information about Disclosures

-Right to a Paper Copy of This Notice
+Right to a Paper Copy of this Notice

 CHANGES TO THIS NOTICE

 We reserve the right to change this Notice.
 We reserve the right to make the revised or changed Notice effective for health information we already have as well as any information we create or receive in the future.
 We will post a copy of the current Notice in our facilities and you may request a copy of our revised Notice from the Privacy Officer or the Patient Access Department.